jleete97/RepData_PeerAssessment1/PA1_template.md

     which.max(steps_by_interval$steps == max_steps)]
 ```

-The interval with the highest number of steps, 206.1698113,
+The interval with the highest mean number of steps, 206.2,
 begins at 0835.